unosquare/tubular/README.md

 <script src="//cdnjs.cloudflare.com/ajax/libs/angular-local-storage/0.1.5/angular-local-storage.min.js"></script>
 ```

-Then you need to grab your own Tubular copy or you can use the same CDN to retrieve Tubular CSS and JS files.
+Then you will need to either grab your own copy of Tubular or you use jsDelivr to reference Tubular CSS and JS files.

 ```html
 <link rel="stylesheet" href="//cdn.jsdelivr.net/tubular/latest/tubular-bundle.min.css" />
 <script src="//cdn.jsdelivr.net/tubular/latest/tubular-bundle.min.js"></script>
 ```

-Finally update your modules to include Tubular, for example if your module is called <i>app</i>.
+Finally update your modules to include Tubular, for example if your module is called <i>app</i>, then you will need to add Tubular as a dependency as follows:

 ```javascript
 angular.module('app', ['ngRoute','ngCookies','tubular.directives']);
 ```

 ##Boilerplate

-We have a basic <a href="https://github.com/unosquare/tubular-boilerplate">Boilerplate</a> with all that you need to start your project.
-We are planning a <a href="http://yeoman.io/">Yeoman Generator</a>.
+We have a basic <a href="https://github.com/unosquare/tubular-boilerplate" target="_blank">Boilerplate</a> with everything that you need to start your own tubular project.
+We are already working on a <a href="http://yeoman.io/" taget="_blank">Yeoman Generator</a>.
+Check out the <a href="https://github.com/unosquare/generator-tubular" target="_blank">generator-tubular</a> repository to check out our progress.

 ## Samples

-You can check out the <a href="http://unosquare.github.io/tubular" target="_blank">Tubular GitHub Pages</a> to get a few examples.
-We still need to work on more samples and better documentation, but we feel what we have now will get you up to speed for now.
+You can check out the <a href="http://unosquare.github.io/tubular" target="_blank">Tubular GitHub Page</a> to get a few examples.
+We still need to work on more samples and better documentation, but we feel what we have now will get you up to speed very quickly :).

 The following HTML represents a basic grid.
 You don't need to add anything else to your controller!
 Everything you need is to create your markup.